-EEO - Affirmative Action – Diversity & Equity, Inclusion – An Overview
+EEO - Affirmative Action – Inclusion: An Overview

 As organizations focus on the implementation of diversity, equity & inclusion (DEI) programs they sometimes, mistakenly, assume that there is no longer a need for EEO or affirmative action/affirmative employment efforts.
 This can be a serious error as each program contributes to the organization’s success in different ways.
 They are interrelated and interactive but they are not interchangeable.
 Each represents a required area of decision making for most organizations.